middlebury/college-handbook/content/ii-ug-college-policies/commun-policies/pets.md

 ---
 Pet Policy and Requirements for “Dogs at Work”

-1\.
+### 1\.
+Pet Policy

 Pets are not allowed in Middlebury buildings including residence halls, dining halls and other food operation areas or indoor eating venues.
 Service and assistance animals are covered by the [Service & Assistance Animal Policy](/pages/i-policies-for-all/non-discrim-policies/svc-assist-animals).
 Exceptions for "dogs at work" are described below.

 Animals visiting campus grounds must be on a leash at all times.
 Animals may not be left unattended or tied to any objects (e.g., structures, trees, or vehicles).
 All damages caused by an animal are the responsibility of the owner or guardian of the animal at the time of the damage; repairs will be billed accordingly.

 Administrative offices open to the public are considered public spaces, and no animals may be brought into them, except Service Animals.

-2\.
+### 2\.
 Exception for "Dogs at Work"

 Middlebury employees on the College campus in Vermont may bring their dogs to work in accordance with the requirements of this Policy, detailed below.
 Dogs demonstrating any aggressive behavior will not be allowed on campus.
 Bringing a dog to work is a privilege and when other individuals’ health or participation are negatively impacted, this Policy places greater importance on the well-being and full participation of all members of our community than on the preference for bringing a dog to work.
 Employees may not register dogs that do not belong to them (e.g. friends' or family members' dogs).

-### **Dogs May Not Be Registered In These Buildings (this list is subject to change at any time)**
+**Dogs May Not Be Registered In These Buildings (this list is subject to change at any time)**

 *   Peterson Family Athletic Complex (exceptions may be made for specific locations)
 *   McCardell Bicentennial Hall (dogs are not allowed in this building at any time)